jeka-dev/demo-project-springboot-headless/README.md

 With the API, we can add or insert Docker build instructions at a specific point.
 It also provides convenient methods - to copy arbitrary files from the host filesystem to the target image.

-## How Does in Works ?

-1. `Springboot KBean` instructs `Native KBean` that ti should rune the spring AOT phase prior compiling.
-2. `Docker KBean` creates a DockerBuild directory containing all information for building the native Image.
-3. `Docker KBean` invokes *Docker* client to execute the build.

 ## Conclusion

-We created secured native Docker images of our Springboot application in different flavor (Ubuntu and distroless based).
-We made it effortlessly cause:
+We created secured native Docker images of our Springboot application in different flavor (Ubuntu and distroless based) and We made it **effortlessly** 🙂 :

 - We didn’t need to install or configure GraalVM or JDKs.
 - We didn’t need to edit Dockerfiles or any configuration files.